vrpisharody/PML/CourseProject-PML.md

 answer=predict(modrf.pml,test.pml)
 ```

 There is a certain element of randomness to randomforest, hence, hardware, operating system and time of use may effect the final answer. **Fig 1**, below shows that increasing the number of trees improves accuracy, so increasing the number of trees, **ntree** would improve the accuracy of predictions.
+From **Fig 1**, it is apparent that error rates improve slowly for trees beyond about 50.
 Use the following answer key to check your output.

 **answer=c("B","A","B","A","A","E","D","B","A","A","B","C","B","A","E","E","A","B","B","B")**